ryanmio/LittleFallsVA/.research/.original-research/1699-claim/data/S/land-grants/geolocation/paper/main.md

 Building on the present findings, several avenues warrant exploration.

-* **Corpus expansion.**  Digitising the remaining volumes of *Cavaliers and Pioneers* [@Nugent1979_cavaliers3]—and analogous land books from Maryland and North Carolina—would permit a cross-colonial analysis of settlement diffusion.
+* **Corpus expansion.**  Digitizing the remaining volumes of *Cavaliers and Pioneers* [@Nugent1979_cavaliers3]—and analogous land books from Maryland and North Carolina—would permit a cross-colonial analysis of settlement diffusion.
 * **Prompt engineering at scale.**  A reinforcement-learning loop that scores predictions against partial gazetteers could iteratively refine prompts or select between tool and non-tool paths.
 * **Polygon recovery.**  Combining the model's point estimate with chained GIS operations (bearing decoding, river buffering) could approximate parcel outlines, unlocking environmental history applications.
 * **Human-in-the-loop interfaces.**  Lightweight web tools that display the model's candidate coordinates alongside archival imagery would enable rapid expert validation and correction.